4C-52/apc-mini2/README.md

 ## Purpose

-This software allows you to easily link an **Akai APC Mini MK2** MIDI controller to a **GrandMA Dot2** lighting console via its WebSocket API.
+Tired of spending hours entering MidiNote commands in executors for it to not even handle blinking ?
+This tool is made for you, allows you to easily link an **Akai APC Mini MK2** MIDI controller to a **MA Dot2** lighting console via its WebSocket API.
 Each pad on the controller can be mapped to an executor on the Dot2, with customizable colors and multi-color cycling support.

 > ⚠️ **Note:** Special buttons and faders are not yet fully supported but will be implemented in a future update.